 How Far Can a Coyote Smell?

 Coyotes have a powerful nose capable of recognizing unique scents even at a radius of 350 yards.
-If you have a strong-smelling bait and are positioned anywhere within 300 yards from them, then it’s guaranteed that you’ll at least grab their attention.
+If you have strong-smelling bait and are positioned anywhere within 300 yards of them, then it's guaranteed that you'll at least grab their attention.

 The only problem here is that if the coyotes can smell your bait, then they can smell you as well.
 Trust us, no matter how strong or potent the smell of your bait is, they won't come near it if they detect your presence.

 A good approach here is to completely erase your scent.
 First, wash your clothes with odor-free detergent.
 Do not use laundry products that will leave any type of smell—no matter how faint—on your hunting clothes.

 Second, bathe with unscented soap and shampoo.
 These are good investments, especially if you like to use perfume and cologne a lot on the days you're not hunting.

 Third, don't wear your hunting clothes in your car.
 Your car is filled with all kinds of scents you won't commonly find in the wild.
 If the coyote gets a whiff of your air freshener, car seats, or even hand sanitizer, they're sure to turn tail and hide back in the woods.

 What you can do is carry your coyote hunting gear and clothes in an unscented bag and only wear them when it's time to hunt.
 Opt to gear up and strip off your clothes at the hunting site.

 Lastly, use a good scent remover.
 There are lots of brands out there guaranteed to remove traces of unnatural scents and odors on the human body.